pixelant/pxa_dealers/Documentation/Configuration/TypoScript/Index.rst

 TypoScript properties used to configure the dealer listing can be found in :typoscript:`plugin.tx_pxadealers.settings.dealersList.*`.

-.. _typoscript-list-noimagepath:
+.. _typoscript-list-noimageFile:

-noImagePath
+noImageFile
 -----------

 :aspect:`Property`
-   noImagePath
+   noImageFile

 :aspect:`Data type`
-   :ref:`tsref:data-type-path`
+   :ref:`tsref:data-type-File`

 :aspect:`Default`
    :file:`EXT:pxa_dealers/Resources/Public/Images/noimage.png`

 :aspect:`Description`
-   Path to the image that is displayed if a dealer record doesn't have any image defined and :ref:`typoscript-list-showdefaultimageifnologo` is false.
+   File to the image that is displayed if a dealer record doesn't have any image defined and :ref:`typoscript-list-showdefaultimageifnologo` is false.

 .. _typoscript-list-showlogo: